swaxi/SGTool/README.md

 - Adds suffix to input filename and stores results in same directory
 - If a layer with a given name already exists, no calc performed
 - Processing methods preceded by a dot should be performed on line-direction-filtered and reduced to pole/equator data
+- Length units are defined by grid properties (so Lat/Long wavelengths should be defined in degrees!)

 # Code development
 - Plugin construction - Mark Jessell using QGIS Plugin Builder Plugin